borkshop/kni/HACKNI.md

-# Hackink
+# Hackni

-This document provides a tour of the Inkblot code, intended for an audience of hackers.
+This document provides a tour of the Kni code, intended for an audience of hackers.

 ## The Parser

-Inkblot is a four-stage recursive descent parser.
+Kni is a four-stage recursive descent parser.
 It is responsible for incrementally generating a story, which is a directed graph of labeled instructions.
 The runtime engine walks this graph to generate narrative, options, and pauses.
 Where the script may have nesting sub-arcs, the